 Virtual post-it notes

 For those who love sticky note walls for gathering user quotes, insights, or ideas, we have the tools for you!
-We use Miro as a virtual whiteboarding tool where you can create digital sticky notes on a shared board.
+We use tools like Miro and Mural as virtual whiteboards where you can create digital sticky notes on a shared board.
 Your team can collaborate together while watching sessions remotely and you’ll end up with a sticky note board that lasts even longer than if you were in-person.
 You can also use Google Slides for simultaneous collaboration in real-time.

 Shared thought starters and prompts